tensorflow/tfx/.github/ISSUE_TEMPLATE/bug_issue.md

 [TensorFlow Serving Repo](https://github.com/tensorflow/serving/issues)

+**System information**

-**System information** - Have I specified the code to reproduce the issue (Yes/No): - Environment in which the code is executed (e.g., Local (Linux/MacOS/Windows), Interactive Notebook, Google Cloud, etc): - TensorFlow version (you are using): - TFX Version: - Python version:
+- Have I specified the code to reproduce the issue(Yes/No):
+- Environment in which the code is executed (e.g., Local(Linux/MacOS/Windows), Interactive Notebook, Google Cloud, etc):
+- TensorFlow version (you are using):
+- TFX Version:
+- Python version:

 **Describe the current behavior**

 **Describe the expected behavior**

-**Standalone code to reproduce the issue** Providing a bare minimum test case or step(s) to reproduce the problem will greatly help us to debug the issue.
+**Standalone code to reproduce the issue**

+Providing a bare minimum test case or step(s) to reproduce the problem will greatly help us to debug the issue.
 If possible, please share a link to Colab/Jupyter/any notebook.

 **Name of your Organization (Optional)**

-**Other info / logs** Include any logs or source code that would be helpful to diagnose the problem.
+**Other info / logs**

+Include any logs or source code that would be helpful to diagnose the problem.
 If including tracebacks, please include the full traceback.
 Large logs and files should be attached.